A Russel's viper strike is so forceful it can lift its entire body off the ground.

 According to observation, Russel’s vipers become sexually mature by their second or third year.
-This species is ovoviviparous; that is, they give live birth after the mother incubates the young internally until they’re ready.
-They generally mate early in the year, but pregnant females are found all year.
+This species is ovoviviparous; that is, it gives live birth after the mother incubates the young internally until they’re ready.
+These vipers generally mate early in the year, but pregnant females are found all year round.
 The mother carries the babies for more than six months, and they’re usually born between June and July, but depending on when the mother mates, they could be born any time between May and November.

 This snake breeds easily and in large numbers.
 Litters numbering 20-40 are common, but they can range between 5 and 50; the largest recorded litter was 75.

 Like many species, Russel’s viper is common in some areas but declining in others.
-It has a somewhat fragmented population but is not severe enough to cause concern as yet.
-As cities and towns grow, the snake’s natural habitat shrinks, so it follows its favorite prey into the urban sprawl; driving it right into where it’s going to run into people.
+It has a somewhat fragmented population, but that is not severe enough to cause concern as yet.
+As cities and towns grow, the snake’s natural habitat shrinks, so it follows its favorite prey into the urban sprawl, driving it right into where it’s going to run into people.
 When people see it, they often kill them or try to drive the snakes off.

-A bite from this snake is bad news – they are one of India’s big four venomous snakes including the Indian cobra (Naja naja), common krait (Bungarus caeruleus), and saw-scaled viper (Echis carinatus); and they are very willing to bite.
+A bite from this snake is bad news.
+It is one of India’s big four venomous snakes along with the Indian cobra (Naja naja), common krait (Bungarus caeruleus), and saw-scaled viper (Echis carinatus).
+They are all very willing to bite and are deadly.

 Its venom is a potent cocktail containing a large percentage of hemotoxins that cause several problems in the body.
 Symptoms include: